JoeruSumittokan/BombRushCyberfunk_X_Broadside/README.md

 ## 🛠 Installation Guide

+Too tired to read everything?
+Watch this [**YouTube**] video.
+It helps me to set up the whole character pack.
+You don't have to watch the whole video, cause the character are all set!

 This mod requires [**BepInEx**](https://thunderstore.io/package/bbepis/BepInExPack/), a plugin framework for Unity games.
 The easiest way to get started is with the [**r2modman**](https://thunderstore.io/package/ebkr/r2modman/) mod manager.

 > ⚠️ This mod was tested using r2modman.
 Other methods may not work as intended.